Ok. This is a big topic, so strap in.

 If you imagine your business as a car: you’d be the driver, marketing is the bodywork, customers are the fuel so then a CRM strategy would be the engine.

-Your business will look good and move without CRM, but you’ll be pushing it the whole way; it’ll be backbreaking work and you’ll go sooo slowly.
+Your business-car will look good and might even move without CRM, but you’ll be pushing it the whole way; it’ll be backbreaking work and you’ll go sooo slowly.

 Get the CRM engine in your business, and you’ll be 70 mph cruise control, blasting Bat Out of Hell, wind in your hair, so to speak.